starknet-edu/starknetbook/src/ch03-06-solidity-verifier.md

 # Solidity Verifier 🚧

-To better understand this chapter, it's important to go over the starknet architecture chapter for a fundamental understanding.
-Also, we should be conversant with the following terms and their uses.
+To better understand this chapter, it's important to go over the starknet architecture chapter for a fundamental understanding and overview of the flow of the architecture.

+Let's also discuss the following concepts to have the foundational knowledge of this topic.

 * Verifiers:
+* Sequencers:
+* Provers:
 * STARK:
 * SHARP:
 * L1: